 historical research

-My academic research broadly focuses on the themes of urban death, policing, medicine, forensics, crime and photography from the nineteenth-century to the present day.
-My PhD thesis is on the morgues of Paris and New York from 1864-1914, and I am currently working on projects relating to the history of crime scene photography, an exploration of morgues as a creative muse, and the management of the unknown dead at American pauper cemeteries.
+I have a PhD in History from King’s College London, where my PhD thesis investigated the morgues of Paris and New York from 1864-1914.
+Alongside my first non-fiction trade book, I am currently working on projects relating to the history of crime scene photography, an exploration of morgues as a creative muse, and the management of the unknown dead at American pauper cemeteries.

 I am available for public talks, lectures and historical consultancy work internationally.